 Members of the Royal Papua New Guinea Constabulary (RPNGC) are required to attend the project area periodically in support of investigations and other community related law and order issues.
 On occasion the site also supports logistical requests by local community leaders when they require a police presence for village related matters not involving the company.
-In 2023 members of the RPNGC accompanied the site community relations teams while conducting a month-long engagement program across the local communities.
+In 2024 members of the RPNGC accompanied the site community relations teams while conducting a month-long engagement program across the local communities in the Sepik River corridor.

 A memorandum of understanding (MoU) has been signed between Frieda River Limited and the RPNGC.
 The MOU outlines the rights and obligations of Frieda River Limited as the operator and the expectations of the RPNGC in abiding by the laws in force of the independent state of Papua New Guinea and act in a manner that respects human rights, is consistent with the Voluntary Principles on Security and Human Rights, the Universal Declaration of Human Rights, the UN code of conduct for law enforcement officials, and the UN Basic Principles on the Use of Force and Firearms by law Enforcement Officials.
-An update to the MOU has been discussed and reviewed with the Provincial Police Commanders in the host provinces during 2023, however the updates are yet to be signed by the Police commissioner.
+An update to the MOU has been discussed in early 2024 with the East Sepik Provincial Police Commander, who agreed in principle to the updated MOU however he requested that the Sandaun Province Police Commander also review the updates.
+The updates are yet to be signed by the Police commissioners.